Court: Violent son's mother crashed into rocking chair after he tried to steal her purse to pay for booze

 Corvers was given a suspended sentence last year for hitting his mother and her two dogs with a shoe.

-The 45-year-old was back in court today (September 8, 2025) via video link from prison facing a charge of assault occasioning actual bodily harm after his latest drink-fuelled loss of temper.
+The 45-year-old was back in court on Monday (September 8) via video link from prison facing a charge of assault occasioning actual bodily harm after his latest drink-fuelled loss of temper.

 Corvers was at his mother’s house in Monkmoor, Shrewsbury on July 19 this year after they had been to the vets so one of her dogs could be put to sleep.